aspect-build/rules_js/README.md

 <https://blog.aspect.dev/rulesjs-npm-benchmarks> shows benchmarks for fetching, installing, and linking packages under rules_js as well as typical alternatives like npm and yarn.

+Google does not fund development of rules_js.
+If your company benefits, please consider donating to continue development and maintenance work: <https://opencollective.com/aspect-build/projects/rules_js>

 Known issues:

 -   Remote Execution (RBE) requires the latest version of Bazel, 6.0.
 Run `echo 6.0.0rc1 > .bazelversion` or set environment `USE_BAZEL_VERSION=6.0.0rc1`.